likedadah/Shenanibot-public/README.md

 Here you can decide whether levels are taken into the queue in the order received, or whether viewers "take turns" in a rotation; configure limits on how many levels each viewer may submit; and determine how to handle creator codes.

 ### Chat Options
 Options that control the bot's interaction with chat are found here.
 You can change the prefix used to recognize bot cmmands.
 (By default this is !, and it is recommended to use this if possible.)
-You can also enable or disable message throttling.
+You can also configure message throttling.
+(As of version 2.2.0, it is not possible to disable throttling entirely; but you can specify the per-message delay and the 30-second message count limit.)

 ### Web Server Options
 You can enable or diable the embedded web server.
 This allows you to use overlays to include information about the queue in your stream layout (provided your streaming software can be set up to display a web view, such as with OBS Browser Sources) and can be used to provide an interactive UI for choosing levels for submitted creator codes.